Volkswagen says modular vehicle production to soar by 2016

-FRANKFURT Volkswagen (VOWG_p.DE) expects production of vehicles based on its new modular assembly architecture to soar in the next few years, its chief financial officer told financial newspaper Boersen-Zeitung.
+FRANKFURT, Sept 7 Volkswagen expects production of vehicles based on its new modular assembly architecture to soar in the next few years, its chief financial officer told financial newspaper Boersen-Zeitung.

 The MQB platform that Volkswagen has been developing since 2007 allows the firm to share more components between different models and engines.